marcusGH/massively-parallel-apsp/research-and-planning/multiprocessor-simulation.md

     In ideal algorithms, this is avoided, so by removing functionality, we shouldn't need it anyways.
 * Worker and MemoryController in the same package because don't want to expose receiveBroadcasts methods etc. because only used by the worker
+* **PrivateMemory is not generic**: Because of our class hierarchy, the generic type T that would be associated with PrivateMemory would need to ripple upwards to the MemoryController, Manager and Worker because they hold instances of it.
+This would in turn mean that when subclassing Worker to implement e.g. FoxOtto, we would still be constrained to implementing an algorithm for a generic type T. An appropriate solution is to use `T extends Number` such that our FoxOtto implementation can use numeric operations and we can later decide whether to use Integer or Double precision.
+I will now compare this solution with hard-coding integers and doubles (for example) into private memory:
+  - The generic typing `T` ripples up in our class hierarchy, causing us to need to specify it for other classes like `Worker` and `MemoryController` as well
+  - When implementing the `FoxOtto` class or similar worker classes, we must use boxed number variables, which is both cumbersome and inefficient.
+Stack variables would be more efficient and easier to work with.
+  + We are more flexible in the type of variables we use, and don't need to change much code to use different  private memory types.
+However, to start with the only realistic types to use are `int`s and `double`s, and this is just two different types which is easy to hard-code.
+An extension may involve doing sparse matrix multiplication later, in which case we would store a list instead of a matrix with each processing element.
+It would be nice to just do `PrivateMemory<List>` in that case, but we can still remove generic and just subclass `PrivateMemory` to create a version that uses `List`s, we would then refactor `Manager` slightly to use a `Supplier<PrivateMemory>` instead of creating it itself, allowing use the new version easily and still get the benefits above.
+* Factory interface for Worker and need to implement this for e.g. `FoxOtto` and other implementations.
+Alternative is using reflection to get the super constructor, which might just be possible with the non-generic version because we can't get the `Class` objects for generic classes like `PrivateMemory<T>`...

+TODO next: Done with refactoring generic-removal, so now get on with making the WorkerFactory and getting the WorkerCommunicationTest done